Sonning: Administrative history

 Sonning was an ancient parish, which historically straddled Berkshire and Oxfordshire, and also included some exclaves of Wiltshire at Hurst and Wokingham.
 The parish was large, and had numerous chapelries with their own chapels of ease, several of which subsequently became separate parishes, including Arborfield (became a separate parish in the 16th century), Sandhurst (separate 1756), Wokingham (separate 1812), Hurst (separate 1831), and Ruscombe (separate by 1835).

 By the mid 19th century, the remaining area of Sonning parish was subdivided into four townships: Earley, Eye and Dunsden, Woodley and Sandford, and a Sonning or 'Sonning Town' township covering the central part of the parish around the village itself.
 The Eye and Dunsden township was in Oxfordshire, and the other three townships were in Berkshire.
 Each of those four townships had taken on civil functions under the poor laws from the 17th century onwards, and as such also became civil parishes in 1866 when the legal definition of 'parish' was changed to be the areas used for administering the poor laws.
 The ecclesiastical and civil definitions of the parish therefore diverged after 1866.
 Further civil parishes from the area of the ancient parish were subsequently created for Sonning Common (from Eye and Dunsden) in 1952, and Charvil (from Woodley and Sandford) in 1970.

 Demography

 At the 2021 census, the population of the parish was 1,612.
 The population had been 1,445 in 2001, and 1,631 in 2011.

 Transport

-The main road through Sonning is the B478, running from the Bridge to the Charvil roundabout on the A4.
+The main road through Sonning is the B478, running from the bridge to the Charvil roundabout on the A4.
 The B4446 runs north from the A4 to the village.
-The A4 itself passes through the south of the parish, as does the Great Western Main Line, though there is no station.
+The A4 itself passes through the south of the parish.
+The Great Western Main Line passes through Sonning Cutting, though there is no station.
 On the Thames, there are moorings both above and below Sonning Lock, as well as in the weir stream.